Plasma Cleaning of LCLS-II-HE verification cryomodule cavities: Risk Analysis and Mitigation

 \section{Risk Analysis and Mitigation}

 All major risks were identified before deploying plasma processing in a fully assembled and tested cryomodule.
-The main risks that were identified are the following: i) potential damage of the high order modes (HOM) cables, connectors and feedthroughs in the module due to the RF power that goes through them during the plasma ignition; ii) the potential ignition of plasma in the fundamental power coupler (FPC) and consequent damage of the FPC; iii) potential pressure instabilities throughout the cryomodule.
+The main risks that were identified are the following: i) potential damage of the HOM cables, connectors and feedthroughs in the module due to the RF power passing through them during plasma ignition; ii) the potential ignition of plasma in the fundamental power coupler (FPC) and consequent damage of the FPC; and iii) potential pressure instabilities throughout the cryomodule.

-In order to verify the first point, HOM cables were tested extensively, subjecting them to different levels of forward power, from \SI{10}{\watt} to \SI{125}{\watt}.
-Heat and temperature distribution along the forward and transmitted power cables were monitored through temperature sensors installed on the cable connectors and at the cable center point.
-Another set of temperature sensors was installed on the cavity HOM feedthroughs in which there are fragile components as the ceramic window.
-A picture of the temperature sensors installed on a cable end and HOM feedthrough is shown in Fig. \ref{fig:temp_sens_cf}.
+To verify the first point, HOM cables were tested extensively by subjecting them to different levels of input power, from \SI{10}{\watt} to \SI{125}{\watt}.
+The heat and temperature distributions along the input and transmitted power cables were monitored through temperature sensors installed on the cable connectors and at the cable center point.
+Another set of temperature sensors was installed on the cavity HOM feedthroughs in which there are fragile components, such as the ceramic window.
+An image of the temperature sensors installed on a cable end and HOM feedthrough is shown in Fig. \ref{fig:temp_sens_cf}.